0mar/lingo/README.md

 ![Image example of lingo](https://upload.wikimedia.org/wikipedia/commons/thumb/8/80/Lingo_voorbeeld.PNG/200px-Lingo_voorbeeld.PNG)

 *A Lingo game example.
-Courtesy to WikiMedia*
+Courtesy of WikiMedia*

 An (English) example can be seen [here][Lingo-Movie].
 The scope of the implementation is limited: it only allows one team per game.
 However, most extensions should not be difficult.